 The BHWC will increase access to effective behavioral health services through coordinated initiatives to recruit, educate, and retain professionals in behavioral health.

-During the spring 2018 legislative session, a bipartisan group of 10 legislators sponsored resolution House Resolution 711, which declared that Illinois is suffering from a behavioral healthcare workforce emergency.
+In spring 2018, a bipartisan group of 10 legislators sponsored House Resolution 711, declaring that Illinois is suffering from a behavioral healthcare workforce emergency.

 The Behavioral Health Workforce Center was established to increase Illinois’ capacity to recruit, educate and retain behavioral health professionals, from peer support specialists to psychiatrists.
 A primary goal of the Center is to be a statewide resource for workforce development opportunities, as well as data and information for those working to expand access to careers in behavioral health programs and services.
 Partner organizations will work with a network of state universities, colleges, K-12 organizations, mental health providers, and behavioral health provider associations and organizations to build the behavioral health workforce for the future.